clarauni/api-car-dealership/README.md

 - Be able to update:

-     o Registration, in case car is registered o Sale date, for when it is sold. o The final sale price, for when it is sold. o NOTE: a sold car CANNOT be modified.
+     o Registration, in case car is registered

+     o Sale date, for when it is sold

+     o The final sale price, for when it is sold

+     o NOTE: a sold car CANNOT be modified

-• To be able to cancel a car WITHOUT selling.
+- To be able to cancel a car WITHOUT selling.
-• To be able to register a new car.
+- To be able to register a new car.
-• To be able to see the benefits of the chain itself and to be able to explain it at dealership level.
+- To be able to see the benefits of the chain itself and to be able to explain it at dealership level.